Falcons' Penix vows in post he'll never fold in face of pressure

 "Quarterback's obviously very important, and we're excited about Mike and what he's doing with his rehab.
 I've been up at the facility the last three weeks, and Michael's been in there attacking that and he's in a good space right now, so we're excited about where he is at.
 But certainly, a lot of discussions for us about the entire roster."

 "How can you ever be mad at me when all I ever try to do is feed my family, how can you tell me I can't do something and you don't know what it took for me to get here?"
-Penix wrote on Instagram on Wednesday.
+Penix wrote in his Instagram post.
 "I'm a walking testimony, not too many people can say they've been through what I've been through and still have the determination to keep going."